yanndemel/crud-rest-gen/sample-app/petclinic-web/README.md

  * ``<entity>_form.html``
  * ``<entity>_list.html``

-The details of the Web application generation are explained in the [crud-web-generator](../../crud-web-generator) project All generated sources are located in ```/target/classes/static/admin```.
+The details of the Web application generation are explained in the [crud-web-generator](../../crud-web-generator) project.

+All generated sources are located in ```/target/classes/static/admin```.

 > **Note** : the project is packaged as a "war" in order to be deployable in any servlet container like Tomcat